Privilege Escalation

 id

-Hence you can observe the local user demo has accessed the root shell as shown in the given image.
+Hence, you can observe that the local user demo has accessed the root shell as shown in the given image.

 Perl Capability

-We have another example “perl” which is same as above where the admin supposed to used capabilities, for the perl program that should be executed by specific user let’s say for user “demo”.
-This can be accomplished with following commands on the host machine.
+We have another example “perl” which is the same as above where the admin should use capabilities for the perl program that a specific user.
+Let’s say user “demo”, will execute.
+The following commands on the host machine can accomplish this.

 which perl